zararah/zararah.net/_posts/2017/2017-01-08-the-stories-we-tell.md

 - bookworm
 ---

 When somebody asks me how I got to where I am, there are a few words I use generously: luck, serendipity and kind people.
-I want to give credit where its due, and acknowledge the people who helped me and support me get to where I am.
-If I'm honest, it also makes for a better tale, too.
+I want to give credit where it's due, and acknowledge the people who helped me and supported me to get to where I am.
+If I'm honest, it also makes for a better story, too.

 Part of me wants that tale I tell to be engaging and modest-sounding (I'm British!
 Boasting is Terrible).
 But that mythology I find myself trying to build up is probably harmful to others as well as myself.